mithi/fusion-ekf-python/README.md

 **This extended kalman filter does just that.**

-- Check the Jupyter notebooks to see sample usage and same visualization usage
+- Check the Jupyter notebooks to see sample usage and visualizations
 - Please use the following format for your input file:

 ```